adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 ```

-to execute the attack all we had to do is change the the `worksheet_id` to the victims `worksheet_id` and we were able to access the tickets and personal information of other users on Larksuite.
+to execute the attack all we had to do is change the `worksheet_id` to the victims `worksheet_id` and we were able to access the tickets and personal information of other users on Larksuite.